DeepRec-AI/HybridBackend/README.md

 [PAI DLC](https://www.aliyun.com/activity/bigdata/pai-dlc) docker images are prefered to use.

-## Build From Source on Linux/MacOS
+## Build from source on Linux/MacOS

 - Fetch source from git and sync submodules.